A Tour of Historic RCA Studio B

 Over at Jimmy Buffet’s Margaritaville Mandy McMillan was singing some typical country tunes, but it was just run-of-the-mill and not many people were watching her.
 She must be good, not, I thought.
 So I only stayed for a few minutes before moving on to find something more to my taste.

-By now I’d decided that I didn’t want to walk home again tonight but as the shuttle stops at 10.30 pm I need to keep an eye on the time.
-So my last bar was Legends Corner where a suited and booted quartet is playing.
+By now I’d decided that I didn’t want to walk home again tonight.
+But the shuttle stops at 10.30 pm so I need to keep an eye on the time.
+My last bar was Legends Corner where a suited and booted quartet is playing.
 The lead singer looks a bit like Elvis Costello (with less hair) and they sound kind-of similar to him as well.
 Having ordered the shuttle my time in there was limited but what I heard of the band was good, slightly countrified, but not too bad.
 I spy the shuttle across the street so quickly move outside.
-Sod’s Law – it kept me waiting for 30 minutes earlier for a no-show and now it turns up quicker than expected… so I didn’t get to find out the band’s name.
+Sod’s Law – it kept me waiting around for 30 minutes earlier for a no-show and now it turns up quicker than expected… so I didn’t get to find out the band’s name.

 Back at the hotel I reflect on Nashville’s music.
 I was expecting the Row to be wall-to-wall country and the fact it wasn’t was great.
 There were many bars I did not enter because I could tell it was pure country.
 I chose those that sounded different where possible.
-I was surprised at the diversity, which was unfortunate because I only had one night and limited time to check HTR out.
-But what I saw was generally good, without being exceptional, and I’m glad I visited Nashville and took in a myriad of sights and sounds.
+I was surprised at the diversity, which was unfortunate because I only had one night and limited time to check the Row out.
+But what I saw was generally good, without being exceptional.
+I’m glad I visited Nashville and took in a myriad of sights and sounds.
 Good city to visit.